openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

     = (KJ - \operatorname{I})\left(\vect{\theta}^\star - \vect{\mu}\right).

-This bias is introduced as a consequence of the regularization properties of the Gaussian calibration.
+This bias is introduced as a consequence of the regularization properties of Gaussian calibration.
-In the tradeoff between the bias and the variance in the estimator of the parameters, the reduction of the variance come at the price of an increase of the bias.
+Due to the trade-off between bias and variance of the estimator of the parameters, reducing the variance comes at the price of an increased bias.

 .. topic:: API: